omkaranustoop/Image-Classification-using-CNN-Architectures/README.md

 2. **Graphs** - This Folder contains Screenshots of Loss and Acuuracy Graphs for different architectures.

-3. **Working** - This Folder Contains Screenshots of Sample movie posters given as Input and the predcited Genre.
+3. **Working** - This Folder Contains Screenshots of Sample movie posters given as Input and the predicted Genre.